smeup/jariko/docs/symboltable_serialization.md

 ## InternalInterpreter
 For each interpreted PGM we have an instance of InternalInterpreter having its own instance of SymbolTable.
-You can think about the follow calls stack: PGM1 -> PGM2 -> PGMi and as you can guess, PGMi is the current execution program.
+You can think about the follow calls stack: PGM1 -> PGM2 -> PGMi and as you can guess, PGMi is the program currently executed.

 ## MemorySlice
 This object tells us that the SymbolTable and its own persistence are different things.
-The MemorySlice is nothing of more complex than an association between the SymbolTable instance and the MemorySliceId.
+The MemorySlice is simply the association between the SymbolTable instance and the MemorySliceId.
 MemorySliceId is identified just by following properties:
  * Program
  * Activation group